Debiased machine learning for combining probability and non-probability survey data: Varying cluster sampling probabilities

-As in Section~\ref{sect:equal.probs}, $\mhat_k$ is calculated using the $Y$ values of all individuals with $R^B=1$ not in fold $k$, and $\piBhat_k$ is calculated using $R^B$ values of all the individuals not in fold $k$.
-However, unlike in Section~\ref{sect:equal.probs}, this calculation of $\piBhat_k$ uses the $R^A$ values of only individuals in a {\it subset} of the clusters not in fold $k$.
-We shall refer to this subset as the `active' subset.
-The reason for using only this subset is to ensure that information about the $R^A$ values of individuals in fold $k$ provided by the value of $\piBhat_k$ vanishes asymptotically.
-We now describe the procedure for choosing the active subset, first for the case where $L=1$ (simple random sampling without replacement) and then for the case where $L>1$.
+As in Section~\ref{sect:equal.probs}, $\mhat_k$ is calculated using the $Y$ and $X$ values of all individuals with $R^B=1$ not in fold $k$, and $\piBhat_k$ uses the data $\{ (R^B_i, R^B_i X_i): i \notin \curlS_k \}$ on all individuals not in fold $k$.
+However, unlike in Section~\ref{sect:equal.probs}, where $\piBhat_k$ used the data $\{ (R^A_i, R^A_i \pi^A_i, R^A_i X_i): i \notin \curlS_k \}$ on all individuals not in fold $k$, here we discard some of these data when calculating $\piBhat_k$.
+Specifically, we only use data $(R^A, R^A \pi^A, R^A X)$ on those individuals in Sample A who belong to a {\it subset} of the clusters not in fold $k$.
+We refer to this subset of clusters as the `active' subset.
+In effect, we temporarily set $R^A = R^A X = 0$ for any individual in Sample A and not in fold $k$ who does not belong to an active cluster while calculating $\piBhat_k$.
+As explained below, the reason for only using this subset is to ensure that information about the $R^A$ values of individuals in fold $k$ provided by the value of $\piBhat_k$ vanishes asymptotically.